Exploring Italy’s Hidden Gems and Historical Classics

 Admiral Travel booked a catamaran excursion to the National Park of Maddalena – a collection of seven isles known as the “seven sisters.”
 Each island is rocky and connected by a shallow seafloor that allows you to island-hop without all the hassle.
 The surrounding seas are a great place to charter a boat for the day to swim, snorkel, paddleboard or just continue topping that glass of wine with friends.
 Pro tip: charter a boat and travel the island by the sea!

-One of the most memorable dinners we had was at Agriturismo La Colti – a Conde Nast Traveler recommendation.
+One of the most memorable dinners we had was at Al Pescatore, QuattroPassi in Porto Cervo, a Conde Nast Traveler recommendation.
 No matter where you are in Italy, you will never go wrong with ordering a pasta dish.
 Some of my favorite dishes from the trip include Spaghetti alla Nerano (a fancy version of zucchini pasta) or Pasta Pescatore.
-To get a better feel of what it is like as a local, we stopped in the quaint city of Alghero.
+To get a better feel of what it is like as a local, we rented a car & drove across the northern part of the island to quaint city of Alghero.
 English is not as common in smaller towns, so we were able to fully immerse ourselves in the Sardinian lifestyle.
 We stayed at the Aperitif in Villa Mosca and were spoiled with more amazing dishes.
 If some of your favorite food styles are Spanish and Italian, Sardinia has curated the perfect menu for you.

 One aspect that makes Sardinia so special is the fact that not many Americans have explored this enchanting island.
 Even the dirt makes the island special.
 The granite dirt promotes livestock and farming, creating the best ingredients for every meal.
 Also, within the middle of the island is a cluster of villages that make up one of the first identified Blue Zones – a community of centurion, home of individuals that can live up to 120 years old!
 How does this happen, you may ask?
 The way of life in Sardinia promotes longevity.
 Here are a few lifestyle tips we can take from Sardinians.